 If you’re experiencing symptoms of poor circulation, vascular testing can pinpoint the underlying cause and assist in guiding treatment.
-At Diabetic Foot and Wound Center in Bakersfield, California, Ruben Nieto, DPM, and the wound care specialist team offer several types of vascular testing, including angiography, intravascular ultrasounds, and ankle-brachial index (ABI) tests.
+At Diabetic Foot and Wound Center in Bakersfield, California and the wound care specialist team offer several types of vascular testing, including angiography, intravascular ultrasounds, and ankle-brachial index (ABI) tests.
 To schedule an appointment, call the office or book a consultation online today.
 Same-day and next-day appointments are available.

 Vascular testing refers to diagnostic screening procedures that monitor the circulation through your arteries and veins.
 There are many types of vascular testing, some invasive, and others noninvasive.